-For an Avaya Oceana® Solution deployment that supports up to 1000 active agents, you install CentralizedLoggingService on Avaya Oceana® Cluster 1.
+For an Avaya Oceana® Solution deployment that supports 100 active agents or less, you must install the CentralizedLoggingService SVAR on Avaya Oceana® Cluster 1.
 Therefore, you must identify the WebSphere and Security Module HTTPS certificates for all nodes of Avaya Oceana® Cluster 1 and ensure that the certificates are signed by the same CA. You must also ensure that these certificates have different Common Name (CN).

 - 1. On the System Manager web console, click Elements > Avaya Breeze® > Cluster Administration. - 2.
 On the Cluster Administration page, select the check box for the cluster and click Edit. - 3.
-On the Cluster Editor page, select the Servers tab.

-The system displays all the Avaya Breeze® platform nodes in the Unassigned Servers section.

-4. In the Unassigned Servers section, click the plus sign (+) on each of the three nodes to add the three Avaya Breeze® platform nodes to Avaya Oceana® Cluster 1.
+On the Cluster Editor page, select the Servers tab. - The system displays all the Avaya Breeze® platform nodes in the Unassigned Servers section. - 4.
+In the Unassigned Servers section, click the plus sign (+) on each of the three nodes to add the three Avaya Breeze[®] platform nodes to Avaya Oceana[®] Cluster 1.